mkdev-me/basecamp3-rails-chatbot/README.md

     `arn:aws:sns:us-east-6:23730808936387:topick_name`
 2. Add your SNS __Topic ARN__ to  `/config/service.yml`
 3. [Aws-sdk gem](https://github.com/aws/aws-sdk-ruby), which used in this App, needs 'aws_access_key' and 'aws_secret_key' to work.
 To find them navigate to "My Security Credentials" category in your asw.amazon account.
 Always load your credentials from outside your application!
 Look at `/config/service.yml` for example.
 Avoid configuring credentials statically and never commit them to source control!
+    1) If you're running on AWS EC2 you able to assign AWS keys dynamically with IAM roles.
+    2. Create an IAM role.
+    3. Define which AWS services can assume the role (AmazonSNSFullAccess etc.)
+    4. Specify the role when you launch your instance, or attach the role to a running or stopped instance.
 4. Start  rails server by typing `rails s` command.
 5. [Create subscription](http://docs.aws.amazon.com/sns/latest/dg/SubscribeTopic.html).
 Use HTTP **Protocol** and  `http://your-external-host/api/sns/messages` as __Endpoint__
 6. At first time SNS send confirmation request which will be automatically accepted.
 After subscription you can [publish messages to the topic](http://docs.aws.amazon.com/sns/latest/dg/PublishTopic.html)